 Cleanup and redevelopment can turn a perceived problem into a community asset.
 A restored brownfield can stimulate a community’s economy, save green space from development, and provide an opportunity for habitat restoration or park creation.
 A city or town can restore properties to active use, increase jobs and the local tax base, mitigate public health and safety concerns, and improve community image.

-How Will Kent's Grant Funds Be Used?
+How Were Kent's Grant Funds Used?

-- Identify priority sites for reuse;
+- Identified focus areas and priority sites for redevelopment;

 - Community outreach and stakeholder meetings;